1amageek/Pring/README.md

 When holding `File` in SubCollection, saving of `File` will be executed first.
 When many `File`s are stored in SubCollection at once, the performance deteriorates.

+#### Nested Collection
+- NestedCollection nests data and saves it under the document.
+- The destination path of File is nested path.

+#### Reference Collection
+- ReferenceCollection saves the documentID under the document.
+- Data is saved separately.

 ``` swift
 let userA: User = User()
 userA.name = "userA"